maxgmr/rust-maintenance-docs/updating-rustc.md

 Essentially, we need to generate a diff between the uploaded version of `rustc` and your updated version of `rustc` that doesn't rely on Git.
 To do this, we'll need `.dsc`s for both package versions.

-The `.dsc` for the uploaded `rustc-X.Y` can be downloaded from its source package page on Launchpad.
-Your new `.dsc` can be generated the typical way:
+Build the source package for both the new and old versions:

 ```shell
 dpkg-buildpackage -S -I -i -nc -d -sa